Workshops and events

 Our grants support projects working on free speech and access to information, art and culture, equality and anti-discrimination, human rights and legal empowerment, democracy, gender equality and the environment.
 Grantees are provided with institutional support and opportunities for training, learning and development as part of our package of assistance.
 We are flexible and responsive and don’t impose thematic requirements.

 We identify potential grantees mainly through research and fieldwork.
-Most of our grant calls are invitation-only but we are increasing the amount of open calls.
-Please check our open applications page regularly.
+Most of our grant calls are invitation-only but we are increasing the amount of open calls – every year we host Switch, our grant scheme for tech based solutions to social issues across Eastern Europe and Central Asia.
 If you would like to find out more about our grants, don’t hesitate to get in touch.

 Learning and Exchange